VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 If you use stacked bearings for the top idler, a washer/spacer needs to be installed between the bearings (see pic).
 Additionally there's a new idler mount as a result.
 If you printed the idler prior to  25 Jan 2021 12:25 EST, then the idler mount is too narrow for the spaced bearing and you'll need to print the updated top idler mount.

 > Included in the STLs are alternative idler pulley mounts for both smooth and toothed idlers.
-NOTE: I have NOT tested any of the smooth or toothed idlers.
+I have <b>NOT tested</b> any of the smooth or toothed idlers.
 Please let me know if you have an issue or something needs to be tweaked.

 ![Zbelt-stackb-01](Images/v0-stack-spacer.jpg)

-# Initial belt installtion and how to tighten Z-Belt:
+# Initial belt installation and how to tighten Z-Belt:

 ## Step 1: